Fairy Witchcraft

 The evolution of fairies over the course of the years sees us travelling through gnomes, imps, elves, changelings, and the sort to what we now see as nature spirits in general.
 Some fairies were worshipped as deities while others were simply placated to keep them happy in order to prevent mischief.
 Today, the word fairy is used to encompass many different types of beings.

-It is important to understand that many cultures around the world may have fairy-like beings in their stories and mythology.
 This does not mean that the culture in question calls their beings fairies, nor does it mean those beings are fairies in a historical context.

 The word Fae tends to imply only fairy beings from Celtic cultures.
 However, it is ill-advised to label all fairy-like beings as “Fae” as that removes cultural context.
 Besides, the more specific we can be about the beings we’re talking about, the better.